sagar-chadha/Data-Science-Projects/Object Detection with YOLO/ReadME.md

 ### Repository Structure
 [`Object_Detection.ipynb`](https://github.com/sagar-chadha/Data-Science-Projects/blob/master/Object%20Detection%20with%20YOLO/Object_Detection.ipynb) file is the code that we used to perform this computer vision task.
 Since we couldn't run it on our local machines, outputs would be missing in most places.
+If you want to look at a 'Hello World' project for computer vision, check this notebook out [`Hello Computer Vision World.ipynb`](https://github.com/sagar-chadha/Data-Science-Projects/blob/master/Object%20Detection%20with%20YOLO/Hello%20Computer%20Vision%20World.ipynb)